 What about cultural proficiency?
 Where/how does that fall?
 I am doing some online exploring as I grapple with the conceptual shift from teaching to learning and how I can best support that shift as an administrator.
-I have collected some great resources on differentiating and on lesson design that is focused on this concept.
+I have collected some great resources on differentiating and on lesson design that are focused on this concept.
 Here is a great place to start; to give structure to the ideas.
 Here is another; focused on culurally responsive learning.
 And another–this one on Responsive Teaching.
-I encourage you to consider, explore, and tinker around with the idea of shifting our instructional design from teaching to learning, and the impact that might have on teachers and on students.
+I encourage you to tinker around with the idea of shifting our instructional design from teaching to learning, and the impact that might have on teachers and students.

 When we start thinking and planning from this shift in focus, our reactions and approaches change.
 In the words of one of my past mentors, when our actions are driven by student need, we are not going to go wrong very often.